Tensor-Reloaded/Advanced-Topics-in-Neural-Networks-Template-2023/Lab06/HomeworkSol/readme.md

 - **Best Validation Accuracy**: 64.68%
 - **Test Accuracy**: 71.5%

-This run demonstrated a gradual increase in validation accuracy, reaching a high of 64.68% by the 60th epoch.
+This run demonstrated a gradual increase in validation accuracy, reaching 64.68% by the 60th epoch.
 Test accuracy surpassed the validation accuracy, indicating a robust model performance.

 ### With Pretrained Weights
 - **Best Validation Accuracy**: 65.02%